awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSIS.md

 **Example**

 ```
+-- Create a server-level SQL login for the domain user, if it doesn't already exist
+USE [master]
+GO
+CREATE LOGIN [mydomain\user_name] FROM WINDOWS
+GO

+-- Create a database-level account for the domain user, if it doesn't already exist
 USE [SSISDB]
 GO
 CREATE USER [mydomain\user_name] FOR LOGIN [mydomain\user_name]

+-- Add SSIS role membership to the domain user
 ALTER ROLE [ssis_admin] ADD MEMBER [mydomain\user_name]
 ALTER ROLE [ssis_logreader] ADD MEMBER [mydomain\user_name]
 GO

+-- Add MSDB role membership to the domain user
 USE [msdb]
 GO
 CREATE USER [mydomain\user_name] FOR LOGIN [mydomain\user_name]

+-- Grant MSDB stored procedure privileges to the domain user
 GRANT EXEC ON msdb.dbo.rds_msbi_task TO [mydomain\user_name] with grant option
 GRANT SELECT ON msdb.dbo.rds_fn_task_status TO [mydomain\user_name] with grant option
 GRANT EXEC ON msdb.dbo.rds_task_status TO [mydomain\user_name] with grant option